Michigan synagogue attack was Hezbollah-inspired act of terrorism, FBI says

 After waiting in the synagogue’s parking lot for more than two hours, authorities said, Ghazali drove the truck far into the building – hitting a security officer – before the vehicle became wedged in a hallway.

 Security officers for the synagogue began exchanging gunfire with Ghazali, who eventually shot and killed himself inside the truck.
 During the chaos, the truck’s engine compartment caught fire and caused extensive damage to the building.
-The truck, officials said, was filled with explosives and flammable liquid believed to be gasoline.
+The truck was filled with over $2,000 of commercial-grade fireworks and about 35 gallons of gasoline, which he used to “enhance” the explosion, said Jennifer Runyan, the FBI’s special agent in charge in Detroit.

 No one else was killed.
 One of the temple’s lead security officers was injured after being hit by the vehicle.

-Had he lived, he would have been charged with providing material support to Hezbollah, said Jerome Gorgon, US attorney for the Eastern District of Michigan.
+Had he lived, he would have been charged with providing material support to Hezbollah, the Iranian-backed terrorist group in Lebanon, said Jerome Gorgon, US attorney for the Eastern District of Michigan.

 Gorgon added Ghazali was inspired by Hezbollah propaganda to carry out the attack.